Haven@22Nd Avenue Assisted Living in San Mateo, CA

 Pros

-• pro The staff at Atria Park of San Mateo are responsive and caring, consistently ensuring residents' well-being.
+• pro The staff are very responsive and caring, consistently ensuring residents' well-being at all times.

 Cons

-• pro Staff turnover is high
+• pro The staff turnover is high.

-• pro Meal plans are not very appetizing
+• pro Meal plans are not very appetizing.

 Review